TuxVinyards/qqX/README.md

 When you know that everything is working correctly, you can start exploring ...

-- qqX will auto-detect if new releases are later available & quietly prompt for updates.
+- An auto-detector will tell you when new qqX releases are available.

-- The installer can be used to update, reinstall, uninstall or reconfigure.
+- The qqX installer can be used to update, reinstall, uninstall or reconfigure.

 ### Installation Tips